mitolog/dtcgen/README.md

 dtcgen -v
 ```

-※ If you installed locally, prepend `npx` on each command.
+※ If you installed locally, prepend `npx` on each commands.

 # Preparation

-## Check if design file fulfills some conditions
+## Check if design file fulfills conditions

 ### Sketch